IBM/ibmi-oss-examples/odbc/odbc.md

 ## **DSN in Connection Strings**

 With your DSNs now set up, you can use them when connecting to Db2.
-Many open-source projects have ODBC connectors that allow you to use your DSN to connect to Db2 on IBM i.
+Many open-source projects have ODBC connectors that allow you to use your DSN to connect to Db2 on i.
 For example, Node.js has the `odbc` package, Python has `pyodbc`, etc.

 To use your DSN, simply pass a connection string like so to the connection API for the open-source technology and package of your choice: